 Medical liability waivers, as you might expect, are used by medical professionals.
 For example:

-Essentially, any trained, licensed professional that monitors or attempts to modify (i.e. "improve") the operation of the body of a person (or animal) stands to benefit from using a medical liability waiver.
+Essentially, any trained, licensed professional who monitors or attempts to modify (i.e. "improve") the operation of the body of a person (or animal) stands to benefit from using a medical liability waiver.

 It’s not just individuals, either.
 In many cases, it's the facility (the clinic, hospital, or otherwise) that administers the waiver.
 When that happens, the medical waiver usually includes language that includes the professionals that work at the facility as protected entities.